oroinc/documentation/backend/entities/entity-merge.rst

 Other Configurations
 ^^^^^^^^^^^^^^^^^^^^

-You can define your own "Strategy", "Steps", "Accessor" in the DI by using tags with names "oro_entity_merge.strategy", "oro_entity_merge.step", "oro_entity_merge.accessor".
+You can define your own "Strategy", "Steps", "Accessor" in the DI by using tags with the names "oro_entity_merge.strategy", "oro_entity_merge.step", "oro_entity_merge.accessor".

 Tagging merge strategy: